-S&P Global Ratings raised its rating on Blaine, Minnesota from AA+ to AAA rating for its existing general obligation debt and long-term bonds related to capital improvement(s).
+S&P Global Ratings raised Blaine's bond rating from AA+ to AAA for existing general obligation debt and long-term bonds related to capital improvements.

-A triple-A bond rating represents the highest possible rating assigned to an issuer by any major credit rating agency.
-With the rating evaluation it demonstrates the high degree of creditworthiness for the City of Blaine based on several determining factors - outlined in the section(s) below.
-The City has demonstrated the ability to easily meet its financial commitments and debt obligations through superior financial forecasting/planning and execution of the policies and procedures established by the City's management team.
+The AAA bond rating represents the highest possible rating assigned by any major credit rating agency.
+With the rating evaluation it demonstrates the high degree of creditworthiness for the City of Blaine based on several determining factors, outlined in the sections below.
+The city has demonstrated the ability to easily meet its financial commitments and debt obligations through superior financial forecasting/planning and execution of the policies and procedures established by the city's management team.
 The rating shows that the city is at a very low risk of defaulting on any debt issuance.

 This upgrade reflects the city's healthy trend of economic growth, which is expected to continue for the foreseeable future.
-S&P has evaluated the City of Blaine through various categories: economy, management, budgetary performance, budgetary flexibility, liquidity, and debt position to determine whether the rating should be upgraded or not.
+S&P evaluated the City of Blaine through various categories: economy, management, budgetary performance, budgetary flexibility, liquidity, and debt position.
 These areas of focus are explained in more detail below.

 Blaine is ranked as the fastest-growing city in the Twin Cities' metropolitan statistical area (MSA).

-Since 2010, the city has seen more than 3,500 housing units constructed with additional growth anticipated within the City's "Lakes" neighborhoods.
+Since 2010, the city has seen more than 3,500 housing units constructed with additional growth anticipated.
 Management expects the population to grow to nearly 85,000 by 2030.

-Blaine has a projected per-capita effective buying income of 114% of the national level and per capita market value of $118,751.
-Overall market value grew by 9.7% over the past year to $7.6 billion in 2019.
+Blaine has a projected per-capita effective buying income of 114 percent of the national level and per capita market value of $118,751.
+Overall market value grew by 9.7 percent over the past year to $7.6 billion in 2019.

-The county unemployment rate was 2.5% as of 2018, compared to the state average of 2.9%
+The county unemployment rate was 2.5 percent as of 2018, compared to the state average of 2.9 percent.

-These policies focus on developing budgets utilizing at least five years of historical data, outside data sources and other means of estimation.
-Additionally, management provides quarterly reporting to City Council on budget-to-actual figures.
+These policies focus on developing budgets utilizing at least five years of historical data, outside data sources, and other means of estimation.
+Additionally, management provides quarterly reporting to Blaine City Council on budget-to-actual figures.
 The city also maintains a five-year financial forecast and Capital Improvement Plan (CIP).

-Additionally, the general fund reserve policy calls for the City to maintain a reserve equal to 30% of prior-year budgeted expenditures and an additional $2 million reserve for emergencies.
+Additionally, the general fund reserve policy calls for the city to maintain a reserve equal to 30 percent of prior-year budgeted expenditures and an additional $2 million reserve for emergencies.

-Blaine had an operating surplus of 9.0% or $2.6 million of expenditures in the general fund and 4.9% across all governmental funds.
+Blaine had an operating surplus of 9 percent or $2.6 million of expenditures in the general fund and 4.9 percent across all governmental funds.
 Some of these surplus funds are transferred to various capital projects and governmental funds for continued development and improvement.

 The city generates revenue through three primary sources:

-Due to the city's policy regarding fund reserve, the 30% reserve threshold will remain with an additional $2 million available for contingencies.
+Due to the city's policy regarding fund reserve, the 30 percent reserve threshold will remain with an additional $2 million available for contingencies.
 No changes are expected to be made to this policy regarding fund reserve.

 With total available cash and cash equivalents at:

-- Total Government debt service is approx. 9.7% of total governmental fund expenditures
+- Total government debt service is approximately 9.7 percent of total governmental fund expenditures.

-- Net direct debt equal to 75.6% of total governmental fund revenue
+- Net direct debt equal to 75.6 percent of total governmental fund revenue.

-- Overall debt is approx. 2.4% of market value
+- Overall debt is approximately 2.4 percent of market value.